 Free translation of Spanish-to-English general DipTrans past paper

-Further down this page, you’ll find a short section with notes that we made about the translation.
+Further down this page, you’ll find a short section with notes that we made about the translation followed by our sample translation of the piece.
 Don’t read that section until you’ve completed the translation.
 Remember to translate under exam conditions: three hours, paper reference sources only (no Internet).

 One of the main challenges in this text is finding idiomatic alternatives rather than rendering the Spanish phrases literally.